 Households must meet all four of the initial screening criteria to be eligible for rental assistance:

-• Someone in the household has qualified for unemployment or experienced a reduction in income, incurred significant costs, or experienced financial hardship due to the COVID-19 pandemic.
+• One or more individuals within the household has qualified for unemployment benefits or experienced a reduction in household income, incurred significant costs, or experienced other financial hardship during or due, directly or indirectly, to the coronavirus pandemic.

 • You have current housing instability or risk of housing instability, which may include rental arrears or anticipation of inability to pay future rent.

-• Your household income is at or below 80% of the Area Medium Income – Click Here for an Area Medium Income calculator.
+• Your household income is at or below 80% of the Area Median Income – Click Here for an Area Median Income calculator.

 • Your household resides within the Spokane City limits – Click Here for a map of Spokane neighborhoods.

-The following documents will be used to verify the above eligibility will be required:
+The following documents will be used to verify your eligibility will be required:

 • Proof of income, which can include paystubs, W-2s or other wage statements, 2020 tax filings, or bank statements demonstrating regular income.

 • Proof of a current lease, or documentation of residence showing evidence that establishes a pattern of paying rent.